waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Tool Maintenance & Verification:** I MUST use the `code_patch_verifier_agent` before every `define_tool` call to prevent debugging loops.
 - **Puzzle Pre-Planning:** Before attempting any multi-step puzzle, I MUST first document the intended step-by-step sequence of actions in my notepad.

+## B. Methodology Improvements & Future Plans
+- **Tool Idea - Puzzle Reset Planner:** An agent or tool that determines the most efficient path to reset the current map's puzzle.
+- **Tool Idea - Puzzle Solver:** An agent or tool that can analyze the map state and output a sequence of moves to solve the puzzle.
+- **Pathfinder Permanent Fix Plan:** The `pathfinder`'s elevation logic is fundamentally broken.
+I need to dedicate time to rewriting this logic from scratch.

+## C. Deprecated Agents
+- **[DELETED] Exploration Strategist Agent:** This agent was unusable due to requiring a non-existent helper tool.
+- **[DELETED] Reflection Agent & Tool Debugger Agent:** Deleted as per Overwatch critique.
+Self-reflection and tool debugging must be handled directly.

+## D. Core Principles
+- **Agent-First Approach:** Before attempting any manual solution for a complex problem, I MUST consult the relevant specialist agent first.
+- **Trust System Directives:** A system directive or system warning is the source of truth and MUST be trusted over personal assumptions or agent outputs.
+- **Tool Maintenance & Verification:** I MUST use the `code_patch_verifier_agent` before every `define_tool` call to prevent debugging loops.
+- **Puzzle Pre-Planning:** Before attempting any multi-step puzzle, I MUST first document the intended step-by-step sequence of actions in my notepad.

 # V. Current Puzzle Plan (Victory Road 3F)
 - **Objective:** Get a boulder to the switch at (4, 6) to open the barrier at (8, 11).
 - **Hypothesis:** The boulder puzzle on 3F is unsolvable on its own.
 The true solution involves pushing the boulder at (23, 16) into the hole at (24, 16), which will drop it to 2F to solve a puzzle there.